ramyapagidipalli/Msc-Data-Science-Project/README.md

 8. Follow the project workflow: o	Data Cleaning ➔ EDA ➔ Model Training ➔ Evaluation Results
-•	Achieved an accuracy of XX% and ROC-AUC of YY% with the best model.
+•	Achieved an accuracy of 53.2%
 •	Identified key factors impacting readmission rates such as number of inpatient visits, discharge disposition, and diagnoses.
 Future Work
 •	Hyperparameter tuning with GridSearchCV